YannisTzitzikas/cospiral/README.md

 # CoSpi

 [CoSpi](http://users.ics.forth.gr/tzitzik/demos/cospi/) is a lightweight tool for visualizing datasets in a spiral form.
+It exploits the Concentric Spiral algorithm, which is an efficient placement algorithm designed to represent values as objects (mainly squares) in order to place them in a spiral layout.

 ## Roadmap
 The contents of this readme file are listed below: